 → Visit Grip Hub [click here]

-Limb difference refers to any condition in which a person is born with—or develops—a limb that is missing, underdeveloped, or formed differently than typical.
-This can affect the arms, hands, legs, or feet and may result from genetic factors, conditions during pregnancy, medical trauma, or amputation.
-Limb differences are either congenital (present at birth) or acquired (developed later in life).
+Limb difference refers to any condition in which a person has a limb that is missing, underdeveloped, or formed differently than typical.
+Limb differences are generally classified as either congenital (present at birth) or acquired (developed later in life).

 According to the CDC, each year in the United States approximately 1,500 babies are born with an upper limb difference and about 750 with a lower limb difference.
-That translates to about 4 out of every 10,000 babies born with an upper limb difference and 2 out of every 10,000 with a lower limb difference—with some affected in both areas.
+That translates to around 4 out of every 10,000 babies born with an upper limb difference and 2 out of every 10,000 with a lower limb difference—some of whom are affected in both areas.

 Thank you for considering a contribution to the Grip Foundation!
 Your generosity powers our programs, partnerships, and advocacy efforts—ensuring that limb different youth and their families feel seen, supported, and truly empowered.